Harita Nickel set to price shares at top to raise $647 mln - sources

 ($1 = 15,340.0000 rupiah)

-(Reporting by Scott Murdoch in Sydney and Yantoultra Ngui in Singapore; Additional reporting Dewi Kurniawati; Editing by Jacqueline Wong)
+(Reporting by Scott Murdoch in Sydney and Yantoultra Ngui in Singapore; Additional reporting Dewi Kurniawati; Editing by Jacqueline Wong and Bradley Perrett)

 ((Scott.Murdoch@thomsonreuters.com;))